-Volunteer Services at the Winters Police Department include the Winters Police Cadet Program and the Volunteers in Police Service (VIPS) program.
+Volunteer Services at the Winters Police Department include the Winters Police Cadet Program, the Volunteers in Police Service (VIPS) program, And the Trauma and Grief Support (TAGS) Program.

 Both programs utilize volunteers to assist with a variety of tasks to serve the community including but not limited to: